-While your age when you were initially diagnosed with diabetes is not something you can change and will have an impact on the rate for which you qualify, there is one very important thing you can do to ensure that you’ll get the best life insurance rate possible.
+While your age when you were initially diagnosed with diabetes is not something you can change and will have an impact on the rate for which you qualify, there is one very important thing you can do to ensure that you’ll get the best diabetes life insurance rate possible.

 First thing to do as soon as you’re considering purchasing life insurance is to get strict about your diet.
-This is a great strategy for diabetics to get best life insurance rate.

-A Strict Diet Can Save You Money!!
+A Strict Diet Can Save You Money!

-Try to mostly eat healthy foods, like leafy greens or other non-starchy vegetables, beans, seeds and nuts.
+Try to mostly eat healthy foods, like leafy greens or other non-starchy vegetables, beans, seeds, and nuts.
 I know it’s hard to eat healthy all of the time, but if you can do it for most of your meals and snacks, you’ll be better off.
-Use saving money as your incentive!!

 Everyone eats bad things from time to time, so every time you think about eating something bad, don’t do it.

 Diabetics with optimal cholesterol levels and blood pressure can get credits for better offers, so blood sugar is not the only thing the insurance companies are going to look at.

-Read labels on the food you purchase and if high fructose corn syrup is listed as an ingredient on what you may purchase or if sugar, sucrose, glucose or fructose is listed as one of the first few ingredients, don’t buy it.
+If high fructose corn syrup is listed as an ingredient on what you may purchase, or if sugar, sucrose, glucose, or fructose is listed as one of the first few ingredients, don’t buy it.

 Be careful about the other less conspicuous “sugars” on food labels.
-Things like agave nectar, fruit juice concentrates, evaporated cane juice, molasses or many things with “syrup” in their name.
+Things like agave nectar, fruit juice concentrates, evaporated cane juice, molasses, or many things with “syrup” in their name.
 Some of these even sound like they may be good for you, but they’re not.

-If you get a craving for something sweet, try to eat low sugar fruits like berries, kiwi or melon, or use stevia to sweeten any non-sugary foods.
+If you get a craving for something sweet, try to eat low sugar fruits like berries, kiwi, or melon, or use Stevia to sweeten any non-sugary foods.

 Avoid alcohol and especially sweet mixed drinks.

-Just Try The Strict Diet Prior To Insurance Exam
+Try The Strict Diet Prior To Insurance Exam

 An optimal HbA1C as far as life insurance companies are concerned is below 7.0%, but the lower, the better.

-For example, going from an A1C of 7.1% to 6.9% can result in a rate improvement which could save you 30%- 50% on your life insurance.
+For example, going from an A1C of 7.1% to 6.9% can result in a rate improvement that could save you 30% to 50% on your life insurance.
 Over the life of your policy, this could be a huge savings.

-Whether you are a type 1, type 2 or you are a pre-diabetic, being strict about your diet prior to applying for life insurance will help you to get the best offer.
+Whether you are a type 1, type 2, or you are a pre-diabetic, being strict about your diet prior to applying for life insurance will help you to get the best offer.

 Make sure you get a copy of the lab results from your insurance exam and compare it to your prior lab results.